Access your Pro+ Content below.

-This article is part of the Issue 8, August 2012 issue of Benefits of using a data sandbox
+This article is part of the BI Trends + Strategies issue of Issue 8, August 2012

 Giving analytics professionals control of small amounts of space in data warehouses lets them experiment with data sets in a managed environment.

 Integration software has matured in recent years, but consultant Rick Sherman writes that many IT managers aren't aware of the increased capabilities.

 It’s time to change the way your company thinks about disseminating BI data to a broader set of business users, particularly in visual formats.
 But be prepared for resistance.